 I wanted to get out and enjoy the beautiful Los Angeles weather this weekend, so sitting on my patio waiting all day for ribs to cook wasn’t a viable option.
 So, I decided to get this paleo slow cooker recipe going and then go take a hike, literally a hike on Runyon Trails.

-This was a pretty easy to make recipe and I had everything in my cabinets, besides the tomato paste.
+This was pretty easy to make the recipe and I had everything in my cabinets, besides the tomato paste.
 I used up all of mine last week making some delicious Sunday gravy.
 So a $2 trip to Trader Joes and this was good to go.

 - 2-3 lb spare ribs (cut to single and double ribs)

 - Salt and pepper to taste